-The 30 Best Rhubarb Recipes For Spring, Including Our Insanely Popular Rhubarb Pie
+The 33 Best Rhubarb Recipes For Spring

 Spring is truly here when those signature pink stalks hit the grocery aisles.
-Get the most out of the short rhubarb season by starting early, preserving the extras (read more on how to freeze rhubarb below) and and making as many tasty desserts and savoury mains featuring this spring vegetable as possible.
+Get the most out of the short rhubarb season by starting early, preserving the extras (read more on how to freeze rhubarb below) and and making as many tasty desserts and savoury mains featuring this spring vegetable as possible (yes, it’s a vegetable, even though it’s often used like a fruit).
 Get inspired with our rhubarb recipes below:

 Safety alert!
 Rhubarb leaves contain oxalic acid, which can be poisonous.
-Simply chop them off and discard and the rest of the stalk is then ready to use.
+Simply chop them off, discard and the rest of the stalk is then ready to use.

 How to Freeze Rhubarb